Holocaust forum focuses on social media role in antisemitism

 “There is a dangerous rise of antisemitism all over the world mainly because of the new social media,” said Nachman Shai, Israel’s diaspora affairs minister, upon arrival at the International Forum on Holocaust Remembrance in Malmo, southern Sweden.

-The German European Affairs Minister Michael Roth said “the situation worldwide” is “extremely worrying,” in reference to recent anti-Jewish attacks in Germany.
+The German European Affairs Minister Michael Roth called the situation “extremely worrying,” in reference to recent anti-Jewish attacks in Germany.

-The conference is expected to take concrete steps “through a series of pledges to help enhance Holocaust remembrance and education at a time when antisemitism, anti-Roma racism and other forms of discrimination are on a worrying rise globally,” the Berlin-based International Holocaust Remembrance Alliance said.
+“Remembering is not enough.
+That is why we must do more than remembering,” European Council President Charles Michel said.
+“Silent we must never be … silence is complicity.”
+He said the European Union “must led the fight against anti-Semitism.”

-“The mainstreaming of Holocaust distortion, often spread across borders via social media, is a serious challenge for us all globally as it paves the way for antisemitism, Holocaust denial and extreme nationalism,” said Kathrin Meyer, the alliance’s secretary general.
+Concrete steps are expected to be announced during the conference with Kathrin Meyer, secretary general of the Berlin-based International Holocaust Remembrance Alliance saying before the event that “the mainstreaming of Holocaust distortion, often spread across borders via social media, is a serious challenge for us all globally as it paves the way for antisemitism, Holocaust denial and extreme nationalism.”

+In a prerecorded video message, U.S. Secretary of State Antony Blinken said the United States was allocating $1 million to counter antisemitic hate speech online in the Middle East and North Africa, and has started “an expanded series of international visitor leadership programs, which will work with government and civil society representatives to confront Holocaust distortion and antisemitism in North Africa, the Middle East, Europe and Latin America.”

+“Our priorities include condemning and countering antisemitism, ensuring physical security for Jewish communities, supporting Holocaust education, especially for young people, protecting religious freedom and urging countries to commit more deeply to the fight against hate speech online,” Blinken said.

 The forum comes after the first one was held in Stockholm in 2000.
 International leaders then urged all countries to open secret government files on the Nazi extermination campaign and promote education about the genocide.
 The final statement at the end of the three-day event included a pledge to take all necessary steps to open archives to “ensure that all documents bearing on the Holocaust are available to researchers.”